josondev/Jenkins/README.md

-# Jenkins for DevOps lab
+# Jenkins for DevOps lab.